Jaycar-Electronics/Facial-Recognition-Door-Lock/README.md

 #### Terminal block.

 The terminals are easy to place.
 Simply drill 4 holes in the housing to line up with each of the terminals.
-If you want to make the entire assembly a tad more waterproof, you can drill them underneath the unit for when you mount it to the wall, which will cover up the holes to protect from watersplashing.
+If you want to make the entire assembly a tad more waterproof, you can drill them underneath the unit for when you mount it to the wall, which will cover up the holes to protect from splashing.
+See the below picture for guidance.

 ![](images/terminals.png)